johnfedoruk/bangular/aio/content/guide/architecture.md

 ## Wrap up

-You've learned the basics about the eight main building blocks of an Angular application:
+You've learned the basics about the eight main building blocks of an Bangular application:

 * [Modules](guide/architecture#modules)
 * [Components](guide/architecture#components)